-In Asia there are several Trade Agreements (Free trade agreements, Economic Partnership...), both
+In Asia there are several Trade Agreements (Free Trade Agreements (FTA), Economic Partnership...), both

 regional and extra-regional:

 - Intra-regional: the ASEAN, the South Asian Association for Regional Cooperation (SAARC), the Bay of Bengal Initiative (BIMSTEC), the South Asian Free Trade Area (SAFTA), the Eurasian Economic Community (EurAsEc), the Economic Cooperation Organisation (ECO)